 Transferring into the Health Science Program

 Upper-level program applicants should hold the appropriate professional certification or license, and their academic records should include formal clinical study from an accredited program.
-If you are considering one of our pre-professional programs (pre-chiropractic, pre-optometry, pre-osteopathic medicine, or pre-podiatry, please see the specific program transfer page.
+If you are considering one of our pre-professional programs (pre-chiropractic, pre-optometry, pre-osteopathy, or pre-podiatry), please see the specific program transfer page.
 Applicants who have completed formal programs of study in allied health or nursing, and hold the appropriate professional certification or license, may be granted up to 60 credits toward the lower-division degree requirements.
-Thirty credits may be awarded for a one-year, hospital-based, allied health program.
+Up to 30 credits may be awarded for a one-year, hospital-based, allied health program.
 Additional credit may be obtained through the University's Learning in Noncredit Settings (LINCS) program.